saketbhatnagar1/SystemVerilog/README.md

 This repository contains my SystemVerilog lab work, HDL experiments, and personal hardware design projects.
 All code is structured into labs (university coursework) and independent projects.

+This is a personal learning repo, but suggestions are welcome.

 Folder Structure
 1. labs/